Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Take a look at how this sample reference page is set up:

-To set up your reference page in APA format, follow this checklist:
+To set up your reference page in APA format, follow these guidelines:

 • New Page: At the end of your document, insert a new page.